agutikov/interpret_vs_lambda_compose/README.md

 # Interpretation vs. Lambda Composition

-Fascinating journey from dummy calculator interpreter to essentials of functional programming - composability of functions.
+Fascinating journey from dummy calculator to essentials of functional programming - composability of functions.

+Development of easy to use interface for DSL interpreter/compiler and implementation of flexible framework for creation of custom DSLs.

+Comparison of Python and C++ for this task in flexibility and performance.

 ## Intro